- Contact OPS-SAT Space Lab via firstname.lastname@example.org to discuss the feasibility of your experiment

 Fill out the experimenter form andRegister on the Community Platform (Please only use UNIX-compatible username!) in order to receive access to:

 - the experimenter portal containing detailed technical documentation, available software, example projects, wiki, lessons learnt etc.

 - the experimenter community (synergies between experimenters are encouraged)

 - your own unique directory on the spacecraft for storing software/firmware/results

 - The experiments are incrementally developed and different versions are submitted for testing via an automatic check and build pipeline

 - The lab tests the experiments on a series of testbeds, each with an increasing level of sophistication. *A fast feedback loop with the experimenters is started and finishes when it is declared to be flight ready.

 - The experiment is loaded onto the spacecraft and executed.
 Another fast feedback loop of in-flight execution and experiment improvements is started.
 ESA handles the risk allowing the experimenters to concentrate on generating value.

-Achievements so far: 236 experiments registered, thousands of experiment executions performed, many publications, shortest time from initial contact to experiment successful execution is 72 hours.
+Achievements so far: 236 experiments registered, thousands of experiment executions performed, many publications, successful execution of experiment after just 72h (starting from initial contact)